What Smells Do Mice Hate

 Ammonia

 We will start with ammonia.
 This is a compound of nitrogen and hydrogen.
 It is mainly used as fertilizer in agriculture.
 Ammonia is also used for the purification of water and in the manufacturing of plastic, pesticides, explosives, dyes and other chemicals.
-According to many sources, the strong ammonia smell is a huge mice repellent.
+According to many sources, the strong ammonia smell is a huge mouse repellent.
 A lot of research and tests on the topic, however, show that mice neither prefer nor dislike this particular scent.
 What is more, ammonia is very toxic and is considered a severe health hazard.
 If used as a compressed gas, ammonia can have a lot of dangerous side effects including eye irritation, inflamed airways, skin burn or even death.
 This is why you should use it with utmost care and attention.

 Eucalyptus